richardhapb/lspdock/README.md

 - [x] Generate the configuration hierarchy
 - [x] Handle navigating LSP response like `textDocument/definition` in the local environment
 - [x] Redirect URIs between Docker container and Host environment
+- [x] Implement PID monitoring for the IDE
 - [ ] Use two LSPs in the same project

 ---